 As a composer and arranger, Dr. Seigart's works have been heard in the US and Europe, and has had several commissions from choirs and instrumental ensembles across the country.
 His anthem, "Rejoice in the Lord Always" was the winning submission for the Eighth International Anthem Competition of First Baptist Church, Worcester, MA and his arrangement of the Widor Toccata for Harp Quartet continues to be performed around the world.
-He has written works for chorus, organ, handbells, harp, piano, and voice, and is published both by the University of Rochester Press and his own company, Steven Seigart Publishing.
+He has written works for chorus, organ, handbells, harp, piano, brass, strings, and voice, and is published both by the University of Rochester Press and his own company, Steven Seigart Publishing.
 Dr. Seigart is an ASCAP licensed composer and publisher.

 As an organist, Dr. Seigart has held numerous positions in churches across the northeast, including St. Paul's Cathedral (Syracuse, NY), Christ Church Episcopal (Rochester, NY), St. Margaret Mary Roman Catholic Parish (Westwood, MA), and St. Stephen Lutheran Church (Silver Spring, MD).
 Dr. Seigart studied organ at the Eastman School of Music (University of Rochester) with David Higgs and William Porter, earning his Bachelor’s degree in 2008.
 He specializes in improvisation of various styles, and his improvisations have been featured on NPR's Pipedreams Live!, and was selected as a semi-finalist in the 2012 National Competition in Organ Improvisation.
 He is an avid performer of music to accompany silent films, and recent screenings with live organ have included The Hunchback of Notre Dame (1923), The Passion of Joan of Arc (1928), From the Manger to the Cross (1912), A Trip to the Moon (1902), The Phantom of the Opera (1925), Nosferatu (1922), and many others.
 On CD, his organ playing can be heard on Loft Record’s "Mendelssohn: Rarities," distributed internationally through Naxos.
 Dr. Seigart was the winner of the 15th annual L. Cameron Johnson Organ Competition (Storrs, CT), and is a member of the American Guild of Organists and the Organ Historical Society.